Freya Mowat, BVSc. Ph.D DECVO DACVO MRCVS Associate Professor

 Responsibilities

 Dr. Mowat provides diagnostic and therapeutic care to patients of UW Veterinary Care's Ophthalmology Service, also instructing veterinary students and interns during their clinical rotations in ophthalmology.
 She also is engaged in training comparative ophthalmology residents at UW-Madison in all aspects of clinical ophthalmology and ophthalmic microsurgery.
 She teaches during the third year didactic and elective equine ophthalmology courses.
-Extramural responsibilities include membership in the ACVO Genetics Committee and ECVO Credentials Committee, and providing peer review for numerous veterinary and human ophthalmology journals.
+Extramural responsibilities include membership in the ECVO Scientific Committee, Veterinary Ophthalmology journal Editorial Board, and providing peer review for numerous veterinary and human ophthalmology journals.
 She has also authored and co-authored several book chapters, including contribution to the 6th edition of Gelatt's Veterinary Ophthalmology.

 Clinical Interests